Own Ordering System vs. Lieferando: The Complete Comparison

 - Monthly delivery revenue exceeds EUR 1,000

-- Commission costs are eating into profits
+- Commission costs are visibly eroding profit margins

-The Switch Is Easier Than You Think
+The Transition Is Simpler Than You Expect

-Many restaurant owners hesitate because they fear a complicated transition.
-In practice, setting up a system like GastroSystem takes just a few hours.
-A detailed guide is available in our article Set Up Your Own Ordering System in 5 Steps.
+Many restaurant owners hesitate because they anticipate a complicated changeover.
+In practice, setting up a system like GastroSystem takes a few hours.
+The key steps: